ed-nesy/ed-nesy.github.io/cfp.md

 - Benchmarking neural-symbolic AI systems
 - Applications

-# Submission guidelines
+## Submission guidelines

 - Ed-NeSy workshop welcome for talks and posters.

-- Submission can be in the form of abstract and extended abstract of 4 pages (excluding references & appendix).
-Submissions must follow the NeurIPS format.
+- Submission can be in the form of **abstract** and **extended abstract of 4 pages** (excluding references & appendix).
+Submissions must follow the **NeurIPS format**.

-- All papers will undergo double-blind peer review.
+- All papers will undergo **double-blind peer review**.
 All papers will undergo double-blind peer review.
 Authors must ensure submissions are fully anonymized (no author names, affiliations, acknowledgments, or other identifying information).

--  If your submission is accepted as an abstract, you must prepare a physical poster and present it at the poster session.
-If accepted as an extended abstract, you will be invited to deliver a 30-minute oral presentation.
+-  If your submission is accepted as an abstract, you must **prepare a physical poster and present it at the poster session**.
+If accepted as an extended abstract, you will be invited to deliver a **30-minute oral presentation**.

 <!-- Posters will need to be A1 size 23.4”w x 33.1”h (W 59.4 x H 89.1 cm) size, portrait (not landscape) and must be submitted in PDF format.
 Outstanding posters will be invited for a talk. -->